-The Blaby District Plan applicable to the 2023/24 year was adopted by Council on the 19 January 2021 and has set our Vision, Values and Priorities for the District spanning 2021-2024.
-Our priorities were grouped under the three key themes based on the District being "a great place to live, work and visit".
+The Blaby District Plan applicable to the 2024/25 year was adopted by Council on the 28th November 2023 and has set our Vision, Values and Priorities for the District spanning 2024-2028.
+Our vision is for the District to be "a great place to live, work and visit".
+Sitting below this vision are five strategic themes under which our plans are listed: